RDorville/EP1000/02_fablab_tools.md

 - which tools would you consider essential to a maker?
 - discuss within a group, a sample toolbox for makers.

-Here is a quick tutorial (courtesy of FabLabSP Staff: Louis, Mark & Walter): [Protyping using Corrugated Cardboard](worksheets/Lab02_Introduction_to_cardboard_prototyping.pdf)
+Here is a quick tutorial (courtesy of FabLabSP Staff: Louis, Mark & Walter): [Pro typing using Corrugated Cardboard](worksheets/Lab02_Introduction_to_cardboard_prototyping.pdf)

 &nbsp;